luismeyer/node-mtmr/readme.md

 const parse = createParse({
   absoluteOutDir: "/Users/username/my-mtmr-config",
   assetsDirName: "assets",
+  modulesDirName: "modules",
   loggingEnabled: true,
 });
 ```

 1. "absoluteOutDir" is the output path for the script and assets
 2. "assetsDirName" is the name of all asset directories.
 On parse the lib will copy all asset directories into the "absoluteOutDir"
+3. "modulesDirName" is the name of all module directories.
+On parse the lib will copy all module directories into the "absoluteOutDir"
-3. "loggingEnabled" configures the logging output
+4. "loggingEnabled" configures the logging output

 ### Execute parse